-On March 23, 2016, a Collective Negotiations Agreement between the Board of Chosen Freeholders and PBA Local #320, Detectives and Investigators was approved for the period of

-January 1, 2014 through December 31, 2016.
+On March 23, 2016, a Collective Negotiations Agreement between the Board and PBA Local #320, Detectives and Investigators was approved for the period of January 1, 2014 through December 31, 2016 and the parties executed the Collective Negotiations Agreement on March 24, 2016.
 This Collective Negotiations Agreement was also ratified by the members of PBA Local #320, Detectives and Investigators.
+On April 11, 2018 the Board approved the execution of a Collective Negotiations Agreement between the Board, the Prosecutor's Office and PBA Local #320, Detectives and Investigators for the period of January 1, 2017 through December 31, 2019.

-On December 9, 2015, a Memorandum of Understanding between the Board of Chosen Freeholders and PBA Local #320, Sergeants and Lieutenants was approved for the period of January 1, 2011 through December 31, 2016.
+On December 9, 2015, a Memorandum of Understanding between the Board and PBA Local #320, Sergeants and Lieutenants was approved for the period of January 1, 2011 through December 31, 2016.
 This Memorandum of Understanding was also ratified by the members of PBA Local #320, Sergeants and Lieutenants.
-Negotiations for a successor Collective Negotiations Agreement are ongoing.
 In October 2016, the parties executed a Collective Negotiations Agreement covering the time period of January 1, 2014 through December 31, 2016.
+On February 28, 2018, the Board approved the execution of a Collective Negotiations Agreement with PBA Local #320, Sergeants and Lieutenants covering the time period of January 1, 2017 through December 31, 2019.

 The Assistant Prosecutors Association was formed in 2010 and the parties were engaged in negotiations for over two (2) years for an initial contract.
 On June 12, 2013, the County approved a form of contract with this Unit that covers the time period of January 1, 2010 through December 31, 2013.
 The Collective Negotiations Agreement was executed on June 26, 2013.
 In November, 2014, the parties executed a successor agreement covering the time period January 1, 2014 through December 31, 2016.
+On June 27, 2018, the Board approved the execution of Memorandum of Understanding and Collective Negotiations Agreement between the Board, the Burlington County Prosecutor's Office and the Assistant Prosecutor's Association covering the time period of January 1, 2017 through December 31, 2019.